Three Men and a Little Lady

 Three Men and a Little Lady is a 1990 American comedy film directed by Emile Ardolino.
-It is the sequel to the 1987 film Three Men and a Baby, and the second installment overall in the franchise of the same name.
+It is the sequel to the 1987 film Three Men and a Baby.
 Tom Selleck, Steve Guttenberg, and Ted Danson reprise the leading roles.

+In its opening weekend, the film was screened at 1,281 theaters, earning $19.1 million and finishing in 2nd place in the box office behind Home Alone (1990).

 Plot

-Peter, Michael, and Jack are living happily together with Mary, who is now five, and her mother, Sylvia.
+Peter Mitchell, Michael Kellam, and Jack Holden are living happily together with Mary Bennington, who is now five, and her mother, Sylvia.
+They relocate from their apartment loft to a bigger house in the city.
 Peter and Michael continue as an architect and cartoonist, while Jack has little acting work.
-Sylvia has become a famous actress and is dating director Edward who wishes to marry her, but Sylvia is unsure how it will affect Mary.
+Sylvia has become a famous actress and is dating director Edward Hargreave who wishes to marry her, but Sylvia is unsure how it will affect Mary.

 Sylvia and Peter are clearly in love with each other, although he won't admit his true feelings.
-When visiting, Sylvia's mother warns her that he may never be able to express or admit his feelings.
-Sylvia, realizing she wants to get married and start a family, accepts Edward's proposal, announcing she and Mary will be moving to the UK after the wedding.
+When visiting, Sylvia's mother Vera warns her that he may never be able to express or admit his feelings.
+Sylvia realizes she wants to get married and start a family, so Jack intervenes and, knowing they are both Mary's birth parents, asks her to marry him.
+Sylvia rejects him, stating that he is a good father, but would make a lousy husband.
+Sylvia accepts Edward's proposal, announcing she and Mary will be moving to the UK after the wedding.

-Inviting Edward to the apartment, Peter tells him he believes he won't be a good father for Mary.
+Inviting Edward to the apartment, Peter tests some waters on Edward showing that he doubted Edward would be a good father for Mary.
 When he leaves, Sylvia confronts Peter, leading to a falling out when she calls him selfish, and he reminds her she abandoned Mary once (as described in the first film).
+Sylvia slaps Peter for the comment and leaves.

 Sylvia and Mary leave the next day for the UK.
 The men, depressed, try to cheer themselves up with one of their bachelor-style parties, but are still miserable without Mary and Sylvia.
-They go to the UK to visit Mary, who is unhappy without them.
+Peter and Michael go to the UK to visit Mary, who is unhappy without them, while Jack is filming on location in Brazil.
 Peter and Michael arrive in time for the rehearsal dinner, happily reuniting with Mary and Sylvia.
 Miss Elspeth Lomax, headmistress of Pileforth Academy for Girls, is introduced to Peter by Edward (who tells her Peter is secretly interested in her).
 Peter and Sylvia apologize to each other for the fight.